hughevans/isitcoffeetime.com/Readme.md

-h1. isitcoffeetime.com
+# isitcoffeetime.com

 One of those lame sites that just says "yes" in big letters all the time.
 But wait, there's more!
-This allows you to customise and create your own isitcoffeetime.com/_you_ page that can then set to "yes" by Twitter direct messaging _@isitcoffeetime_ with "now" or "11am" etc. It's just a goofball thing that you can throw into campfire etc. and get you and your team out for some caffination.
+This allows you to customise and create your own isitcoffeetime.com/_you_ page that can be set to "yes" by Twitter direct messaging _@isitcoffeetime_ with "now" or "11am" etc. It's just a goofball thing that you can throw into campfire etc. to get you and your team out for some caffination.

 Hacked out by the attendees of "Canberra Ruby Crew":http://canberraruby.com/ many moons ago.

-h3.
-Contributors
+## Contributors

 * "Hugh Evans":http://github.com/hughevans
 * "Max Wheeler":http://github.com/makenosound
 * "Tim Riley":http://github.com/timriley
 * "Shoaib Burq":http://github.com/sabman

-h3.
-Licence
+## Licence

 Copyright (c) 2010 Hugh Evans